Emotions Anonymous: Tools and guidelines for recovery

-All twelve-step programs use the Twelve Steps and Twelve Traditions, but most have their own specialized tools and guidelines emphasizing the focus of their program.
-EA developed the "Twelve Helpful Concepts," and "What EA Is...and Is Not." the "Just for Todays," as well as a slightly modified version of AA's Twelve Promises.
+Although twelve-step programs use the Twelve Steps and Twelve Traditions, most have their own specialized tools and guidelines emphasizing the focus of their program.
+EA developed the "Twelve Helpful Concepts," and "What EA Is...and Is Not," the "Just for Todays," as well as a slightly modified version of AA's Twelve Promises.
 The EA "Just For Todays" were adapted by a twelve-step organization for female victims of domestic violence with substance abuse histories, Wisdom of Women (WOW).